 Author You've Read the Most Books From

-National Novel Writing Month began yesterday, and thus writers all over the world are off, writing their works.
-November, with NaNo, is the one month of the year I get to spend writing.
-With all the other novels I've got at this point, I spend most the rest of the year editing, but in November, I take a break from all that, and set to work on a new, fresh idea.
+It's November!
+Yay!
+I love this month for many reasons.
+The main one, as you probably can guess, is NaNoWriMo!
+National Novel Writing Month began yesterday, and thus, writers all over the world are off writing their works.
+This is the one month of the year I get to spend writing.
+With all the other novels I have at this point, I spend most the rest of the year editing, but in November, I take a break from all that and set to work on a new, fresh idea.